 - baked desserts

-Store leftover yule log cake in the fridge in an airtight container for up to 3 days.
-Do not freeze leftovers, as whipped cream does not freeze well and will become runny when defrosted.
+Refrigeration: Store leftover yule log cake in the fridge in an airtight container for up to 3 days.

-You can make the cake in advance and freeze it without the filling (rolled up) in a sealed container.
+Freezing: You can make the cake in advance and freeze it without the filling (rolled up) in a sealed container.
 But make sure it is completely defrosted before you unroll it.

 👪 Serving Size

 This black forest bûche de noël recipe makes 8 servings.
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can half, double, or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 However, you'll need additional jelly roll pans if you make more than one cake.

 A yule log, or Bûche de Noël, is simply a swiss roll decorated to look like a Christmas log.
 That is the only difference.